Nifalu/ba-thesis/typst_thesis/content/implementation/coordinator.typ

 ]

-- *Phase III*: Use the `schnauzer` library to enrich the graph initially built by the `can_simulator` with information necessary for the visualisation and display it.
+- *Phase III*: The _MCSGraph_ is already populated with nodes and edges during the first two phases.
+In this phase, the _MCSGraph_ is finalised by adding colors for the different component and message types.
+Then the _MCSGraph_ is visualised using the _schnauzer_ library.